Coriander

 This section has been translated automatically.

-Coriander (koris = bug; amon = anise) is an annual, probably originally from the Mediterranean region, now widespread worldwide, 30-90 cm tall, bug-smelling plant of the umbelliferae family (Apiaceae).
+Coriander (koris = bug; amon = aniseed) is an annual plant from the umbellifer family (Apiaceae), probably originally from the Mediterranean region, now widespread worldwide, 30-90 cm tall and smelling of bugs.
 The whole plant is glabrous.
 Young leaves are roundish, broad and tripartite.
 Coriander flowers from June to July.
-Its 0.2-0.5 cm seeds are yellow to brown and purple at the tip.
-The dried seed is a popular bread seasoning.
+Its 0.2-0.5 cm large seeds are yellow to brown and purple at the tip.
+The dried seed is a popular bread spice.
 The fruits are almost spherical and have two parts.

-Phytotherapeutic uses include the coriander oil, Coriandri aetheroleum (syn.
-Oleum Coriandri) and the coriander fruit, Coriandri fructus (syn.
-Fructus Coriandri).
+Coriander oil, Coriandri aetheroleum (syn.
+Oleum Coriandri) and the coriander fruits, Coriandri fructus (syn.
+Fructus Coriandri) are used phytotherapeutically.

 ESCOP: not edited